amitgu22/reward-service/README.md

        -> Registering / Deleting / Modifying a new customer
        -> Adding / Deleting / Modifying / Retreiving a transactions
        -> Linking a transaction to the customer
-       -> All available loyalty poits based on the pre connditions per customer -> All pending loyalty points per customer
+       -> All available loyalty points based on the pre connditions per customer -> All pending loyalty points per customer
        -> convert points to the amount for redemption